haaroonafroz/Resume_Builder/README.md

 ## Authors and acknowledgment:

-this project is the idea of group C and its handed to as a starting team for the implementation of the first requirements and features.
+This project is the result of the idea and implementation of a student group at Bauhaus Univesity Weimar.
+This project is in no way at a completed stage.
+It requires certain bug fixes and feature additions.
+Feel free to contribute to this project by forking this project to your own repository and adding pull requests.

 ## License: